shreyaaa26-codes/Cooperative-Housing-Society-Management-System-using-JavaFX/README.md

 # Cooperative-Housing-Society-Management-System-using-JavaFX
-Developed a desktop-based application using JavaFX to manage housing society operations including member records, maintenance billing, and complaint tracking.
-The system features a real-time dashboard, structured data handling using the Singleton pattern, and dynamic UI updates via observable collections.
-Designed a modern user interface using CSS.

 A modern **JavaFX-based desktop application** designed to efficiently manage residential society operations, including member records, maintenance billing, and complaint tracking — all through an intuitive and visually appealing interface.